2002 United States House of Representatives elections in Georgia: Predictions

+Results

 District 12

 This district, created as a result of Georgia's population growth, was drawn by the Democrats in the Georgia State Legislature to elect a Democrat; given the newly-drawn district's high African-American population and the fact that it would have voted for Al Gore in the 2000 presidential election, this was a realistic expectation.
 Max Burns, a professor at Georgia Southern University and a former Screven County Commissioner, emerged as the Republican nominee while Augusta businessman Charles "Champ" Walker, Jr., the son of powerful State Senator Charles Walker, became the Democratic nominee.
 This solidly Democratic district pulled from Savannah, Augusta, and Athens and was expected to elect Walker.
 However, when ethical problems emerged for Walker, he began losing ground and eventually lost to Burns by a solid margin.